 CDARS Service for Higher FDIC Limits

-All Everbank CDARS accounts require minimum deposits of $10,000, lack maintenance fees, and come with 15-day maturity warnings.
+All TIAA Bank CDARS accounts require minimum deposits of $10,000, lack maintenance fees, and come with 15-day maturity warnings.
 Per CDARS’s regulations, automatic rollovers aren’t available on these products.
 However, clients are free to open new CDARS accounts when their old ones mature.

 Mortgages and Refinancing Products

-Everbank’s mortgage products are available through the company’s network of physical lending branches or partner lenders throughout the United States – it advertises a 50-state network of local partners.
+TIAA Bank’s mortgage products are available through the company’s internal lending department and local partner lenders in all 50 states.
 Current homeowners also can find a range of refinancing and leverage products, including home equity loans and loans that shrink or lengthen terms on traditional and jumbo mortgages.
 In addition, the company also helps underwater homeowners (those who owe more than the current value of their homes) refinance their mortgages through the federal Home Affordable Refinance Program (HARP).

-Finally, Everbank offers access to the Federal Housing Authority’s Streamline Refinance Program.
+Finally, TIAA Bank offers access to the Federal Housing Authority’s Streamline Refinance Program.
 This is a limited-time initiative that also helps underwater homeowners remain in their homes.